Job definition parameters

 fargatePlatformConfiguration

-The platform configuration for jobs that are running on Fargate resources.
-Jobs that are running on EC2 resources must not specify this parameter.
+The platform configuration for jobs that run on Fargate resources.
+Jobs that run on EC2 resources must not specify this parameter.

 Type: FargatePlatformConfiguration object